Prashantstack-dev/Prashantstack-dev/README.md

 ---

 ### ⚡ Fun Fact
-> "I don’t just write code — I experiment, break, and rebuild until it’s optimized.
-If it hasn't broken yet, I'm probably not trying hard enough."
+> I don’t just write code — I experiment, break, and rebuild until it’s optimized.
+I build and iterate on full-stack applications with a focus on real-world usability and clean architecture.